No matter how quick and functional a build may be in everything we make, we should be aiming at clean, tight joints.

 If you do a lot of dovetailing, then you’ll definitely benefit from some finer chisels.

 I have a dedicated set of fine bevel edge chisels for this reason.
 Ones where the bevel goes to an elegant, almost sharp point along the sides.

-Not only do these make it easier to cut tight joints, but they help you to do it with more pace as well.
+Not only do these make it easier to cut tight joints, but they help you to do it with more pace.

 Shallow Cutting Angle

 Since I have a dedicated set of dovetail chisels I’m able to keep them set with a very shallow cutting angle.

 This is perfect for giving a good deep chop with every cut.

 Since the cleanest, most efficient way to cut any joint is to minimise the number of cuts you make, that shallow angle really counts.

 Another tremendous benefit of a rather low cutting angle, (20-22 degrees) is that the chisel doesn’t have that nasty tendency to jump back past the gauge line.
 Efficient and clean.